 Collector lies & threats

-Debt collectors cannot lie to you
+Debt collectors can’t lie to you

 The Fair Debt Collection Practices Act forbids a debt collector from making any false or misleading statements when they are attempting to collect a debt.
 If a debt collector lied to you, here's what you need to know about your rights under the FDCPA.